 As we have travelled we’ve been exposed to numerous new and exciting dishes.
-In fact, that is one of the main joys of traveling.
+In fact, that is one of the main joys of travelling.
 But the big question I have, is it compulsory to try all new foods on the road?
-Should we try silk worm larvae, bat on a stick and tarantula and is it about keeping up appearances or a duty try it all?
+Should we try silkworm larvae, bat on a stick and tarantula and is it about keeping up appearances or a duty try it all?

-Recently we traveled to an organic farm in Laos to try their wonderful local food, as advertised.
+Recently we travelled to an organic farm in Laos to try their wonderful local food, as advertised.
 We arrived full of hope and hungry to try this authentic cuisine.
-I ordered a selection of their specialties, paid and sat down with the family waiting for the food to arrive.
-I would sacrificed my beer Laos so that I could taste these dishes in all their rather expensive glory.
+I ordered a selection of their specialities, paid and sat down with the family waiting for the food to arrive.
+I would sacrifice my beer Laos so that I could taste these dishes in all their rather expensive glory.

 Maybe the food was as it should be, authentic Laos food.
 Maybe the chef was having a bad day.
 I’ll maybe never know.
 But at least we tried.

 Heading back into town by tuk tuk the boys were bemoaning the waste of money on inedible food.
 Hold on a minute, that wasn’t a waste of money but one of the experiences that travel is all about, wasn’t it?

 I think we should all be adventurous as we travel and at least give local dishes a chance.
 I’ll try most things and I’m usually glad that I did.
 I know some people who will travel to Thailand and not eat anything more than Pad Thai or bread and jam.
 Sure the food at the organic farm wasn’t great and we had to head, hungry, to a restaurant on our return to town but so what?
 A few bucks spent, an experience gained, a memory made.